UnMaestro/Maestros-CS2-DutchSigns/_BaseModule/README.md

 Hello or Hallo!
 This is a **Write Everywhere module** that brings a collection of **Dutch traffic signs** into your game.
-Because of the new Dutch Creator Pack I decided to publish the mod today.
-Currently this is an **Early Access version** focusing only on **Traffic Signs**.
-Future updates will include **Highway Signs**, **Expressway Signs**, additional Traffic Signs and more!

 ---

 ##  Features
-- Authentic Dutch traffic signs with realistic layouts and colors
+- Dutch traffic signs with realistic layouts and colors
-- Templates for easy import and customization
+- 100 Templates for easy import and customization
-- currently ~150 images
+- currently 280 images(Including Symbols, Arrows and Backgrounds)

-###  Road Sign Types (currently available)
+###  Road Sign Types
-- **Traffic Signs** – Warning, prohibition, mandatory, and many more
+- **Traffic Signs** - Warning, prohibition, mandatory, and many more

- Planned for future updates:
-- **Highway Signs** – Blue motorway signs
+- **Highway Signs** - Exit, Cloverleaf, Advance Signs and many more
-- **Expressway Signs** – Green expressway signs
+- **Mainroad Signs** - Detour, Junction Signs, Signpost Arrows
-- Additional **Traffic Signs** and templates
+- **Bicycle Road Signs** - Green(Cycle only) and Red(Cycle-Mopeds) Signs and Signpost Arrows

----

-###  Traffic Signs
-- Includes many standard Dutch traffic signs
-- Many signs share prefabs (e.g. triangles for warnings) → less clutter, more flexibility

-- Combined signs (Will be featured later update's)
-- Customizable variables like:
-  - Distances
-  - Height/width restrictions
-  - Arrow directions
+- **Misc** - Mostly Easy Import Plates and the EU Border Sign

 ---